johtani/elasticsearch-extended-analyze/README.md

-Extend _analyze API for ElasticSearch
+Extend _analyze API for Elasticsearch
 =====================================

 This plugin output tokens that like `_analyze` outputs.